Corporate Business Law – Commercial Lawyers Parramatta

 Although certain aspects of commercial law can be self-managed, the field is continually evolving, with legal practices changing extremely rapidly.
 That’s why we ensure that our commercial lawyers in Parramatta are kept up to date with the latest developments within the industry, to ensure that your business is fully protected.

-Barwick Boitano Commercial Lawyers Parramatta takes pride in maintaining a high standard of knowledge and expertise within the commercial law sector in order to provide our clients with the highest quality services.
+Barwick Boitano Commercial Lawyers Parramatta takes pride in maintaining a high standard of knowledge and expertise within the commercial law sector in order to provide our clients with the highest quality services. you always need a corporate business lawyer if you wanna run your business smoothly.

 COMPANIES – CORPORATIONS ACT 2001

-As with individuals a company is recognised as a separate legal entity under the Corporations Act 2001 (the Act).
+As with individuals, a company is recognised as a separate legal entity under the Corporations Act 2001 (the Act).

 Registration and Activities

 On registration of a company in the Australian Securities & Investments Commission (ASIC) a Constitution is lodged which regulates the conduct and affairs of a company.
-A Constitution shall prescribe the manner in which a company shall undertake its corporate activities (e.g. affixing of company seal, conduct of directors meetings etc.).
+A Constitution shall prescribe the manner in which a company shall undertake its corporate activities (e.g. affixing of company seal, the conduct of directors meetings etc.).
 Once registered you have a proprietary right in the company name within Australia and no other company or business name substantially the same can be registered without the consent in writing of the company.

 Apart from the Constitution of a company regulating the internal activities of a company the Act prescribes how a corporation may act at law.
 A company may enter into contracts for the sale or purchase of land by executing a contract under common seal or a third party may assume that a company has authorised directors to sign a contract without the seal (Sections 127 and 129 of the Act).

-A company’s day to day affairs are conducted by the directors.
+A company’s day to day affairs is conducted by the directors.
 As a company is a legal entity in its own right the director/s of a company shall only be personally liable for the acts of a company in limited circumstances (e.g. insolvent trading under the Act).
 Otherwise, a company is responsible for its own acts and omissions and any liability of shareholders is limited to any unpaid capital on shares owned by the shareholders.

 As a result of amendments and commencement of the Corporations Act 2001 (formerly the Corporations Law) a company since 2001 is permitted to have a sole director (previously minimum of 2 directors).
 Although the directors of the company are responsible for the day to day conduct of the company the ultimate control of the company rests with the shareholders who have the power to appoint or dismiss directors.

-Company as Trading Entity
+The company as Trading Entity

 A company survives the death of a director or shareholder (perpetual succession);